jEnbuska/none-dux/README.md

 target.remove(); //remove self
 ```

-State of the store is not fixed:
+State of the store is can be reformed at any time:

 ```
 const store = createStore({parent:{}})